souly1515/Sandbox/README.md

 This external program will act as a shader compiler that searches a folder and compiles all shaders in them.
 Creates c++ interface that should link to the engine
 ## Todo
+Setup hashes for pipeline state manager
+Actually test pipeline state manager
+## Known Issues
-Handle shader builder's output properly cause its currently messed up by multiple processes outputing error messages at the same time
+shader builder's output gets messed up if multiple shader compilation processes outputs error messages at the same time
 ## Sources
 [vulkan-tutorial.com](https://vulkan-tutorial.com/) - basic vulkan setup